WHYAMERICASUCKS.COM

 Start with the names the Port itself puts on the record

-The Port of Columbia County is not a faceless landlord in this story.
-Its own board page names Nick Sorber, Chip Bubl, Nancy Ward, Robert Keyser, and Brian Fawcett as the commission.
-Its 2024 strategic plan names Sean Clark as executive director and Amy Bynum as deputy executive director.
+The Port of Columbia County board page names Nick Sorber, Chip Bubl, Nancy Ward, Robert Keyser, and Brian Fawcett as commissioners.
+The Port's 2024 strategic plan names Sean Clark as executive director and Amy Bynum as deputy executive director.

-NEXT keeps showing up in official Port minutes, not just in press releases
+NEXT keeps showing up in official Port minutes

 The June 14, 2023 Port commission minutes list Natasha Parvey of NEXT among the guests while Sean P. Clark and Amy Bynum appear on the staff roll.
 The February 12, 2025 commission minutes again list Natasha Parvey with NXT Clean Fuels among the guests alongside the same Port leadership names.